Culinary tourism: Food tours

 The oldest bar serving dough named pasztecik szczeciński in the center of Szczecin (Poland), a popular destination for tourists visiting the city.
 Pasztecik szczeciński is one of traditional dishes of the Western Pomerania.

 Food tours vary by locale and by operator.
 They are common in major cities such as London, Paris, Rome, Florence, Toronto, Kuala Lumpur, and Barcelona.

 June 10, 2017, was the first annual National Food Tour Day, celebrating food tourism around the world.
 The World Food Travel Association introduced World Food Travel Day on April 18, 2018, as a way to put the spotlight on how and why we travel to experience the world's culinary cultures.
 It is designed to bring awareness to both consumers and trade, and support the Association's mission – to preserve and promote culinary cultures through hospitality and tourism.
 The day is celebrated all around the world every year on April 18.

-Benefits of Culinary or food tourism

-Food tourism offers a multitude of benefits for travelers, including: